 Linda Tashbook, librarian, adjunct professor and author at the University of Pittsburgh, recently wrote a handbook aiming to ease self-guided legal research for those with complicating factors like mental illness or homelessness.
 She explores some of those experiences and the cases that inspired her new work Family Guide to Mental Illness and the Law.

 Later in the program, fiber artist Tina Brewer of Homewood uses a renowned quilting technique to tell the story of her ancestors.
-Much of her award-winning art depicts the history of the Metal Passage.
+Much of her award-winning art depicts the history of the Middle Passage.